himanshudutta11/rfsoc/rfsoc_radio/Readme.md

 * System Generator for DSP
 * MATLAB R2020a

-By with the following combination we need the changes to files as attached in this repository.
+With the following combination we need the changes to files as attached in this repository.

 * Vivado Design Suite 2023.1
 * Vitis Model Composer 2023.1